Ghana's female footballers open up on mental health – DW – 06/20/2023

 Dorcas Kafui Fumey woke up one day and wanted to quit football.
 It wasn't because of a career-ending injury, or even a terminal illness.
 She was simply tired of everything around her and just didn’t feel like going on any longer.

 The Ghanaian footballer, who's fondly called Faraday due to her fixation with the sciences, had bottled up so much up to that point and was on the verge of imploding.
-The loneliness and social isolation resulting from the Coronavirus-enforced lockdown exacerbated how she was feeling.
+The loneliness and social isolation resulting from the COVID-enforced lockdown exacerbated how she was feeling.
 Physically, she was fine.
-Mentally and emotionally, however, she was far from okay.
+Mentally and emotionally, however, she was far from OK.

 "How I was feeling pushed me into a second stage that I was rendered powerless, hopeless," Faraday told DW.
 "So, as much as I wanted to play, I couldn't.
 I tried a couple of times to start training again, but then it didn't really happen."